TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

 *(PLOT — histogram of innovations + threshold lines for jump detection)*

+---

 ## Mean Reversion Calibration

-Before simulating volatility, I first estimated the **mean-reverting dynamics** of the residuals from the baseline model.
-The idea is that deviations from the deterministic trend (residuals) tend to revert toward an equilibrium level — not drift endlessly.
+The idea of mean reversion is that deviations from the deterministic trend (residuals) tend to revert toward an equilibrium level — not drift endlessly.
 I used a **Weighted Least Squares (WLS)** regression to fit the continuous-time Ornstein–Uhlenbeck (OU) process:

 $$
 dx_t = \alpha (\bar{x} - x_t)\,dt + \sigma\,dW_t